-BUILDINGS • Real estate players are re-examining their foundations to adapt to climate change

-ENERGY • Between the revival of fossil fuels and emergency sufficiency, the difficult process of adapting electricity grids

-LAND USE • How the coffee industry is dealing with climate change

-SOUTH AFRICA • In Durban, agroecology works to combat food inequality

-NEPAL • Adapting to climate change through a community network of seed banks

-ARCHITECTURE • Francis Kéré combines ancestral and modern techniques to adapt buildings to climate change

-SECTOR 2022
+BUILDINGS • Real estate players are re-examining their foundations to adapt to climate change ENERGY • From adaption to sufficiency, how the climate and geopolitics have shifted the global energy mix LAND USE • How the coffee industry is dealing with climate change CASE STUDIES INDONESIA • Reflective roofs to avoid air conditioning SOUTH AFRICA • In Durban, agroecology works to combat food inequality SIGNALS NEPAL • Adapting to climate change through a community network of seed banks ARCHITECTURE • Francis Kéré combines ancestral and modern techniques to adapt buildings to climate change

-Adaptation is increasingly well financed and planned but measuring its impact remains difficult

-As the extreme and structural impacts of climate change intensify, the need to invest and provide insurance to cover and anticipate risks is greater than ever.
+Adaption is increasingly well financed and planned but measuring its impact remains difficult As the extreme and structural impacts of climate change intensify, the need to invest and provide insurance to cover and anticipate risks is greater than ever.
 Although major bilateral and multilateral donors devote a rising share of their finances for climate to adaptation, the parity with mitigation funding targeted by the Paris Agreement is far from achieved.
-Through NDCs, communications on adaptation mentioned in the Paris Agreement, and the National Adaptation Plans under the Cancun Adaptation Framework, most states have begun implementing their adaptation plans.
+Through NDCs, communications on adaptation mentioned in the Paris Agreement, and the National Adaptation Plans in the Cancun Adaptation Framework, most states have begun implementing their adaptation plans.
 However, on the field, adaptation projects still lack measurement of their concrete impacts, as shown by the scarcity of quantitative or qualitative indicators of climate risk reduction in those academic publications that attempt to evaluate the situation.

-Increasingly costly damages

-- \$112 bn in insured losses in 2021, the 4th highest annual total recorded (SwissRE). - 33 M displaced people, 1,100 fatalities, 735,000 heads of livestock lost, 287,000 houses and 2 Mha of agricultural land destroyed by flooding in Pakistan in September (UNHCR). - 800% additional funds to deal with emergencies related to extreme climate conditions in UN appeals (Oxfam France).

-More funding mobilized

-- +53 % financial flows for adaptation (\$46 bn) in 2019-2020 compared to 2017-2018; that is only 7.3% of the \$632 bn of financial flows for climate, far from the parity targeted by the Paris Agreement (Climate Policy Initiative). - +40% financing for adaptation out of the \$83 bn of funding for the climate mobilized by countries in the North for countries in the South in 2020 compared to 2019 (OECD). - +24% funding from regional and national development banks for adaptation: \$27.4 bn of the \$185 bn of green financing in 2020 (IDFC).

-But insufficient evaluation of action's impact

-- 79% of countries adopted at least one adaptation planning instrument at national level in 2021 (UNEP). - 188 regions signed the European Commission's "Climate Adaptation Mission" as part of the European Green Deal to manage climate risks and develop resilience (Committee of the Regions). - 2,600 projects focused on adaptation financed by the 10 main donors from 2010 to 2019, with a tendency for large-scale projects > \$10 M (UNEP). - < 2% of academic publications on the implementation of adaptation action feature indicators of risk reduction (Berrang-Ford et al.).
+KEY FIGURES Increasingly costly damages • \$112 bn losses insured in 2021, the 4th highest annual total recorded (SwissRE). • 33 M displaced people, 1,100 fatalities, 735,000 heads of livestock lost, 287,000 houses and 2 Mha of agricultural land destroyed by flooding in Pakistan in September (UNHCR). • 800% additional funds to deal with emergencies related to extreme climate conditions in UN appeals (Oxfam France).
+More funding mobilized • +53 % financial flows for adaptation (\$46 bn) in 2019-2020 compared to 2017-2018; that is only 7.3% of the \$632 bn of financial flows for climate, far from the parity targeted by the Paris Agreement (Climate Policy Initiative). • +40% financing for adaptation out of the \$83 bn of funding for the climate mobilized by countries in the North for countries in the South in 2020 compared to 2019 (OECD). • +24% funding from regional and national development banks for adaptation: \$27.4 bn of the \$185 bn of green financing in 2020 (IDFC).
+But insufficient evaluation of action's impact • 79% of countries adopted at least one adaption planning instrument at national level in 2021 (UNEP). • 188 regions signed the European Commission's "Climate Adaptation Mission" as part of the European Green Deal to manage climate risks and develop resilience (Committee of the Regions). • 2,600 projects focused on adaptation financed by the 10 main donors from 2010 to 2019, with a tendency for largescale projects > \$10 M (UNEP). • < 2% of academic publications on the implementation of adaptation action feature indicators of risk reduction (Berrang-Ford et al.).
+READ MORE IN THE REPORT TRENDS ENERGY • Electricity grids under pressure from climate change RAIL TRANSPORT • Heatwaves pushing a sector off its rails BUILDINGS • Real estate players are re-examining their foundations to adapt to climate change $\ensuremath{\mathsf{LAND\,USE}}$ \bullet How the coffee industry is dealing with climate change CASE STUDIES SUNDARBANS • Banking on Mangroves for Land, Life and Livelihood INDONESIA • Reflective roofs to avoid air conditioning SIGNALS AGRICULTURE • Adapting to climate change in Nepal through a community network of seed banks BUILDINGS • In the Netherlands, floating houses on a rising sea

-ENERGY • Between the revival of fossil fuels and emergency sufficiency, the difficult process of adapting electricity grids

-RAIL TRANSPORT • Heatwaves pushing a sector off its rails

-BUILDINGS • Real estate players are re-examining their foundations to adapt to climate change

-LAND USE • How the coffee industry is dealing with climate change

-INDONESIA • Reflective roofs to avoid air conditioning

-AGRICULTURE • Adapting to climate change in Nepal through a community network of seed banks

-BUILDINGS • In the Netherlands, floating houses on a rising sea